Kotodama is a Japanese term that originates from Shinto, Japan’s animist religion.

 The self’s perception of separateness is based on illusions (memories, stories and identities) that define who we are, not what we are (the Everything).

-Knowing the soul, we experience the expression of the soul, the now, as an interconnectedness of all things.
+Knowing the soul, we experience the expressions of the soul (the now) as an interconnectedness of all things.

-From the soul to the soul’s expression and the reverting to the soul is the natural flow of the universe.
-Realizing that this is what we are, the Everything, we are in harmony with the flow of the universe.
+From the soul to the soul’s expressions and then reverting to the soul is the natural flow of the universe.
+Realizing this is what we are, the Everything, we are in harmony with the flow of the universe.

 Meditation is a central practice of “The Great Way.”
-Through meditation, we can let go of the self which in turn liberates us from the self.
+Through meditation, we can let go of the self which liberates us from the self.

-Holding the self makes the hand a fist, an aggressive gesture suggestive of duality.
-Letting go the self, the hand opens like a handshake that allows us to connect with all things (facets of the now).
+Holding onto the self makes the hand a fist, an aggressive gesture suggestive of duality.
+Letting go the self, the hand opens like a handshake to connect with all things.
 The connection is love.

 In meditation, we focus on breathing and the space between breaths.
 The breaths are the now and the space between breaths is the “no-thing” (the soul).

-In the space of the “no-thing,” we can observe the now and come to realize the now is one thing (the expression of the soul) and we are the consciousness that creates it.
-We are the Everything.
+In the space of the “no-thing,” we can observe the now and come to realize we are the consciousness that creates it.

 With the wisdom of knowing we are the Everything, we realize our self’s sense of separateness and the self itself are illusions.
-This wisdom leads us to love all facets of the now.
+This wisdom leads us to compassion, to love all things in the now.

 The sounds of “no know” and “know no” are the same, but their meanings distinct.
-The same energy vibrations (sound) from the soul is manifested differently as words in the now.
+The same energy vibrations (sound) from the soul is manifested as different words in the now.

 Liberation is reverting from words to their sounds; from distinct to harmonious.
 The path back is the Tao.
 The Tao reveals that “no know” and “know no” are one; that we and the energy are one.